alphagov/verify-onboarding-prototypes/prototypes/prototype-0/README.md

 The `docs/adr` directory provides details on our current architectural decisions that we will test.

-The `docs/diagrams` directory provides details diagrams describing the suggested request and response flows.
+The `docs/diagrams` directory provides details diagrams describing:
+* the suggested request flow
+* the suggested response flow
+* a service/component architecture